Meet the COTBDAA Board

 Monica White

 Born on the East coast, Monica spent her childhood and early adulthood active in the outdoors of New England, graduating with a BS in Wildlife Management from the University of New Hampshire in 1992.
 After graduation, she moved west to Colorado where she worked as a wildlife biologist and wildland firefighter throughout the majority of her career with the United States Forest Service.
 In 2008, she was forced to leave her career after struggling with increasingly debilitating symptoms that doctors attributed to “stress”.
 It took 7 ½ years, dozens of doctors, multiple surgeries, procedures, tests and evaluations at major medical centers before finally being correctly diagnosed with Lyme and several co-infections that infected her, as well as her children and husband.
 She struggled to navigate access to care and treatment for herself and her family without the needed resources, due to lack of awareness of these diseases in Colorado.
 Not wanting another Coloradan, family, or child to be affected like they had been, she co- founded COTBDAA with her husband Andy, and has been assisted by her children, to serve others in Colorado by increasing awareness and providing education to prevent disease, as well as providing access to the best available resources for those faced with these potentially debilitating or deadly diseases.
 Monica additionally serves on the Public Tick Integrated Pest Management working group, served as a subcommittee member on the Federal Health & Human Services Tick-Borne Disease Working Group (TBDWG) Disease Vectors, Surveillance and Prevention Subcommittee in 2018, and the HHS-TBDWG Subcommittee for Babesia & other Tick-Borne Pathogens in 2020.
-She is currently serving as a programmatic panel member for the Congressionally Directed Medical Research Program- Tick-Borne Disease Research Program.
-She recently joined the board of a new organization, Mothers Against Lyme, dedicated to the fight against pediatric and congenitally transmitted Lyme disease in children.
+She serves as a programmatic panel member for the Congressionally Directed Medical Research Program – Tick-Borne Disease Research Program.
+She is the Colorado Team Lead (and often WY, MT, NV and/or UT) for the Annual Center for Lyme Action Virtual Advocacy Day, advocating for increased federal funding for Lyme, Alpha-gal, and other tick-borne diseases.
+She participates in the Mothers Against Lyme support group hosted by Project Lyme and is dedicated to the fight against pediatric and congenitally transmitted Lyme and other tick-borne diseases in children.

 Secretary